Gwigzz/banWords/README.md

 ## Simple PHP ban bad words

-Simple and fast PHP ban bad words you want
+Simple and fast PHP ban bad words you want.

-You need to set the list of bad words in 'BadWords.php'
+You need to set the bad words in  `vendor/src/BadWords.php` in array of `list` method.

+### Inportant note

+banWords does not and never will prevent XSS or SQL Injection.

 #### Require
 * PHP >= 7.4